Skip to main content

 Injected Environment Variables

-The exact variable names and available keys depend on the service type.
+The available variables depend on the service type: